 available for every device from the Sony website.

-Support tool from Sony called "Emma" to allow flashing firmware, with archives for every Android release.
+There's a support tool from Sony called "Emma" to allow flashing firmware, with archives for every Android release.
 See it in action in this video.